ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

-Notice that regardless of whether an activation is synchronous or asynchronous, the invocation of the action can be blocking or non-blocking.
+Regardless of whether an activation is synchronous or asynchronous, the invocation of the action can be blocking or non-blocking.

 ### JavaScript global whisk object removed

 The global object `whisk` has been removed; migrate your nodejs actions to use alternative methods.
-For the functions `whisk.invoke()` and `whisk.trigger()` use the already installed client library [openwhisk](https://www.npmjs.com/package/openwhisk).
+For the functions `whisk.invoke()` and `whisk.trigger()`, use the already installed client library [openwhisk](https://www.npmjs.com/package/openwhisk).
-For the `whisk.getAuthKey()` you can get the API key value from the environment variable `__OW_API_KEY`.
+For the `whisk.getAuthKey()`, you can get the API key value from the environment variable `__OW_API_KEY`.
-For the `whisk.error()` you can return a rejected Promise (i.e. Promise.reject).
+For the `whisk.error()`, you can return a rejected Promise (that is, Promise.reject).

 ### JavaScript runtime environments
 {: #openwhisk_ref_javascript_environments}

 JavaScript actions are executed by default in a Node.js version 6.9.1 environment.
-The 6.9.1 environment will also be used for an action if the `--kind` flag is explicitly specified with a value of 'nodejs:6' when creating/updating the action.
+The 6.9.1 environment is also used for an action if the `--kind` flag is explicitly specified with a value of 'nodejs:6' when you create or update the action.
 The following packages are available to be used in the Node.js 6.9.1 environment:

 - [apn v2.1.2](https://www.npmjs.com/package/apn) - A Node.js module for interfacing with the Apple Push Notification service.
 - [async v2.1.4](https://www.npmjs.com/package/async) - Provides functions for working with asynchronous functions.
 - [btoa v1.1.2](https://www.npmjs.com/package/btoa) - A port of the browser's btoa function.
-- [cheerio v0.22.0](https://www.npmjs.com/package/cheerio) - Fast, flexible & lean implementation of core jQuery designed specifically for the server.
+- [cheerio v0.22.0](https://www.npmjs.com/package/cheerio) - Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
-- [cloudant v1.6.2](https://www.npmjs.com/package/cloudant) - This is the official Cloudant library for Node.js.
+- [cloudant v1.6.2](https://www.npmjs.com/package/cloudant) - The official Cloudant library for Node.js.
 - [commander v2.9.0](https://www.npmjs.com/package/commander) - The complete solution for node.js command-line interfaces.
 - [consul v0.27.0](https://www.npmjs.com/package/consul) - A client for Consul, involving service discovery and configuration.
-- [cookie-parser v1.4.3](https://www.npmjs.com/package/cookie-parser) - Parse Cookie header and populate req.cookies with an object keyed by the cookie names.
+- [cookie-parser v1.4.3](https://www.npmjs.com/package/cookie-parser) - Parse Cookie header and populate req.cookies with an object that is keyed by the cookie names.
 - [cradle v0.7.1](https://www.npmjs.com/package/cradle) - A high-level, caching, CouchDB client for Node.js.
 - [errorhandler v1.5.0](https://www.npmjs.com/package/errorhandler) - Development-only error handler middleware.
-- [glob v7.1.1](https://www.npmjs.com/package/glob) - Match files using the patterns the shell uses, like stars and stuff.
+- [glob v7.1.1](https://www.npmjs.com/package/glob) - Match files by using the patterns that the shell uses, like stars and stuff.
 - [gm v1.23.0](https://www.npmjs.com/package/gm) - GraphicsMagick and ImageMagick for Node.
-- [lodash v4.17.2](https://www.npmjs.com/package/lodash) - The Lodash library exported as Node.js modules.
+- [lodash v4.17.2](https://www.npmjs.com/package/lodash) - The Lodash library that is exported as Node.js modules.
-- [log4js v0.6.38](https://www.npmjs.com/package/log4js) - This is a conversion of the log4js framework to work with Node.
+- [log4js v0.6.38](https://www.npmjs.com/package/log4js) - A conversion of the log4js framework to work with Node.
 - [iconv-lite v0.4.15](https://www.npmjs.com/package/iconv-lite) - Pure JS character encoding conversion
-- [marked v0.3.6](https://www.npmjs.com/package/marked) - A full-featured markdown parser and compiler, written in JavaScript.
+- [marked v0.3.6](https://www.npmjs.com/package/marked) - A full-featured markdown parser and compiler, which is written in JavaScript.
 Built for speed.
-- [merge v1.2.0](https://www.npmjs.com/package/merge) - Merge multiple objects into one, optionally creating a new cloned object.
+- [merge v1.2.0](https://www.npmjs.com/package/merge) - Merge multiple objects into one, to create a new cloned object.
 - [moment v2.17.0](https://www.npmjs.com/package/moment) - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.
 - [mongodb v2.2.11](https://www.npmjs.com/package/mongodb) - The official MongoDB driver for Node.js.
 - [mustache v2.3.0](https://www.npmjs.com/package/mustache) - mustache.js is an implementation of the mustache template system in JavaScript.
 - [nano v6.2.0](https://www.npmjs.com/package/nano) - minimalistic couchdb driver for Node.js.
 - [node-uuid v1.4.7](https://www.npmjs.com/package/node-uuid) - Deprecated UUID packaged.
 - [nodemailer v2.6.4](https://www.npmjs.com/package/nodemailer) - Send e-mails from Node.js – easy as cake!
-- [oauth2-server v2.4.1](https://www.npmjs.com/package/oauth2-server) - Complete, compliant and well tested module for implementing an OAuth2 Server/Provider with express in Node.js.
+- [oauth2-server v2.4.1](https://www.npmjs.com/package/oauth2-server) - Complete, , and heavily tested module for implementing an OAuth2 Server/Provider with express in Node.js.
 - [openwhisk v3.3.2](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
 Provides a wrapper around the OpenWhisk APIs.
 - [pkgcloud v1.4.0](https://www.npmjs.com/package/pkgcloud) - pkgcloud is a standard library for Node.js that abstracts away differences among multiple cloud providers.
 - [process v0.11.9](https://www.npmjs.com/package/process) - require('process'); just like any other module.
 - [pug v2.0.0-beta6](https://www.npmjs.com/package/pug) - Implements the Pug templating language.
-- [redis v2.6.3](https://www.npmjs.com/package/redis) - This is a complete and feature rich Redis client for Node.js.
+- [redis v2.6.3](https://www.npmjs.com/package/redis) - A complete and feature rich Redis client for Node.js.
-- [request v2.79.0](https://www.npmjs.com/package/request) - Request is designed to be the simplest way possible to make HTTP calls.
+- [request v2.79.0](https://www.npmjs.com/package/request) - Request is the simplest way possible to make HTTP calls.
 - [request-promise v4.1.1](https://www.npmjs.com/package/request-promise) - The simplified HTTP request client 'request' with Promise support.
 Powered by Bluebird.
 - [rimraf v2.5.4](https://www.npmjs.com/package/rimraf) - The UNIX command rm -rf for node.
 - [semver v5.3.0](https://www.npmjs.com/package/semver) - Supports semantic versioning.